Honey - Antiseptic Antibiotic Antifungal Antibacterial

 The ultimate moisturizer.

-Smooth a small amount of raw honey lightly over the skin; easily remove later with splashes of cold water or comfortable warm water.
+Pull your hair back first, and apply a small amount of raw honey lightly over the skin for up to 30 minutes; easily remove with warm water.
+It can also be mixed with other ingredients for a more complex mask.
 Leaves skin baby soft.

 As a bath and antibacterial soap.

-Wash with raw honey straight from the jar and enjoy sparkling clean skin.
-Facial blemishes and acne caused by cosmetics or allergies will clear up quickly using a nightly treatment of RRH.
+Wash with raw honey straight from the jar or add ingredients for a scrub and enjoy sparkling clean skin.
+Facial blemishes and acne caused by cosmetics or allergies will clear up quickly using a nightly treatment of RRH (Really Raw Honey).
 A small amount needed.

 For hair and scalp treatment.